scripting/textcasting/worknotes.md

+#### 8/29/24; 10:44:49 AM by DW -- v0.6.0

+Ready to deploy and document the plugin platform interface.

+Got rid of config.flTextcastPostEnabled, i was trying to make it easier to test, but found that I already had local scripts that did a much better job of testing the server.

+#### 8/27/24; 12:49:20 PM by DW

+I had a Frontier script for testing the server.

+workspace.testTextcasting

+That's the easiest way to test by far.

+#### 8/26/24; 12:18:37 PM by DW

+Added config.flTextcastPostEnabled.

+We try to read config.json from the folder the app launches from.

+When we try to post, and config.flTextcastPostEnabled. is false, display values of params on console.

+Also set config.flPostEnabled to true, because we have to be able to receive POST requests.

 #### 8/19/24; 4:36:11 PM by DW -- v0.5.0

 I now have the ability to post to Twitter, if you have the patience to set up a developer account.